-Unibank collapse: Receiver Amanor Dodoo operating illegally - Court rules
+UniBank collapse: Receiver Amanor Dodoo operating illegally - Court rules

 The local bank was one of five banks merged by the Bank of Ghana (BoG) into the Consolidated Bank Ghana Limited.

-Official Administrator, KPMG, in the course of its audit discovered that about GHS5.7 billion was owed by shareholders of uniBank as of March 20, 2018.
+Official Administrator, KPMG, in the course of its audit discovered that about GH¢5.7 billion was owed by shareholders of uniBank as of March 20, 2018.

-The GHS5.7 billion was the focus of a previous suit by Nii Amanor Dodoo who was acting as the Receiver.
+The GH¢5.7 billion was the focus of a previous suit by Nii Amanor Dodoo who was acting as the Receiver.

 These claims have, however, been challenged by the bank’s directors and Dr. Duffuor also sued to get the court to declare the license for the Consolidated Bank null and void.